Recording your online slots sessions using OBS Player.

 Sure it’s nice with cool intros and flashy graphical effects if done in the right way and it can add flavor to a video and enhance the experience for the viewers, but it’s not necessary since the slot itself brings enough action.
 To be able to share a video on your big wins on a forum such as the one we host here is great fun both for yourself and for the members.

 In this article we’re going to walk you through what you need to be done.
-In the example below we have chosen to save the output video file to the G:/ harddrive directly, but you can of course also point to a specific catalogue.
-For recording format we use mp4 since it can be handled by most video editing softwares.
+In the example below we have chosen to save the output video file to the G:/ hard drive directly, but you can of course also point to a specific catalogue.
+For recording format we use mp4 since it can be handled by most video editing software.